Kaaliya Mardhanam: Plot

-Ramu, who is a taxi driver by profession loves his cousin Geetha.
-But Geetha is in love with Sreeni, who is the son of DSP Menon, who is her college mate.
-Johnny, Rahim, Swami and Kannan are spoilt brats of wealthy parents who are Geetha's and Sreeni's college mates.
+Ramu, a taxi driver, loves his cousin Geetha.
+But Geetha is in love with Sreeni, the son of DSP Menon and her college mate.
+Johnny, Rahim, Vishnu, and Kannan are spoiled brats of wealthy parents who are Geetha's and Sreeni's college mates.

 Geetha's mother fixes her marriage with Ramu, which disturbs both Geetha and Sreeni.
 The mischievous gang offers help to the lovers to get them married with an ulterior motive.
 Believing the words of the pranksters, the lovers reach them and Geetha gets severely raped by the pranksters and dies.

 The gang succeeds in accusing Ramu for the murder and gives evidence against him, which results in conviction with life imprisonment to Ramu.
 Ramu jumps from the prison to take revenge against the real culprits and one by one gets killed.
 DSP Menon suspects Ramu as the killer.